misener/GRTTWaK-website/support.md

 ## Three levels of support

-We have three different levels of patronage, each named after a phase of growing up:
+We have three levels of patronage, each named after a phase of growing up:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}